cyorston/cyorston.github.io/README.md

 ## Upcoming Projects:

 BayesBall Assistant
- - Developed a Bayesian hierarchical model to predict season long fantasy baseball rankings.
+ - Developing a Bayesian hierarchical model to predict season long fantasy baseball rankings.
 Integrates traditional and advanced metrics to calculate fantasy points, and PyMC3 for model building and uncertainty quantification.
-Automated data collection and visualized predictions in Power BI for interactive player comparisons and rankings.
+Automated data collection and visualized predictions in Power BI for interactive player comparisons and rankings, stored in PostgreSQL.